pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

 Training AI models at a large scale is a challenging task that requires a lot of compute power and resources.
 It also comes with considerable engineering complexity to handle the training of these very large models.
-`Pytorch FSDP <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__, released in PyTorch 1.11 makes this easier.
+`PyTorch FSDP <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`__, released in PyTorch 1.11 makes this easier.

 In this tutorial, we show how to use `FSDP APIs <https://pytorch.org/docs/1.11/fsdp.html>`__, for simple MNIST models that can be extended to other larger models such as `HuggingFace BERT models <https://huggingface.co/blog/zero-deepspeed-fairscale>`__, `GPT 3 models up to 1T parameters <https://pytorch.medium.com/training-a-1-trillion-parameter-model-with-pytorch-fully-sharded-data-parallel-on-aws-3ac13aa96cff>`__ .
 The sample DDP MNIST code has been borrowed from `here <https://github.com/yqhu/mnist_examples>`__.